-- Like other ratites, kiwi birds also do not have keel on the sternum.
+- Like other ratites, kiwi birds also do not have a keel on the sternum.

 - They do not have tails, however, they have very strong and muscular legs.

-- Unlike other ratites (which have 3 toes), each foot of kiwi birds have four toes.
+- Unlike other ratites (which have 3 toes), each foot of kiwi birds has four toes.